ansys/pyfluent/doc/source/user_guide/index.rst

     unsteady = solver.scheme_eval.scheme_eval("(rp-unsteady?)")

-The argument to ``scheme_eval`` is a string that contains any scheme code that can be executed in Fluent for the current mode.
+The argument to the ``scheme_eval`` attribute is a string that contains any scheme code that can be executed in Fluent for the current mode.

 Surface field and mesh data services are available in solution mode only via the ``field_data`` object attribute of the session object: